raspberrypilearning/unity-camera-follow-ball/en/step_1.md

 With 'Main Camera' selected, add a new script component called `CameraFollow`.

-Drag the new script file from your Assets into the 'Scripts' folder to organise your files.
+Drag the new script file from your Assets into the Scripts folder to organise your files.

 Open the new script in your code editor.
 Type out or copy and paste the following code: